apache/airflow/docs/apache-airflow-providers-amazon/connections/aws.rst

     * ``service_config``: json used to specify configuration/parameters for different AWS services, such as S3 or STS.

-    The following extra parameters used to create an initial :external:py:class:`boto3.session.Session`:
+    The following extra parameters are used to create an initial :external:py:class:`boto3.session.Session`:

     * ``aws_access_key_id``: AWS access key ID used for the initial connection.
     * ``aws_secret_access_key``: AWS secret access key used for the initial connection